developer-zebra/developer-zebra-site/src/ekd/1-6/guide/about/index.md

 #### DO NOT USE EKD:
 * To create a general-purpose device keyboard replacement
-* On devices that do not have Zebra Enterprise Keyboard 3.2 (or higher) installed and set as the default
+* On devices that do not have Zebra Enterprise Keyboard 3.2 (or later) installed and set as the default

 -----

 ### Prerequisites

 * Computer running Windows 7, 8 or 10
-* Enterprise Keyboard Designer 1.2 (or higher) installed [(how to download)](../../download)
+* Enterprise Keyboard Designer 1.2 (or later) installed [(how to download)](../../download)
-* One or more [supported Zebra devices](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/enterprise-keyboard.html) running Android 7.x Nougat or higher
+* One or more [supported Zebra devices](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/enterprise-keyboard.html) running Android 7.x Nougat or later
-* To display layouts on a device, it must have Zebra Enterprise Keyboard 3.2 (or higher) installed and set as the default input source.
+* To display layouts on a device, it must have Zebra Enterprise Keyboard 3.2 (or later) installed and set as the default input source.
 Learn more [about Enterprise Keyboard](/enterprise-keyboard).

 -----